 The Negotiated Sale program enables qualified individuals or entities to purchase vacant or improved properties that are owned by the City.
 The value of the property is established by a market value appraisal prepared by an independent appraiser that's hired and compensated by the City.
-Any property purchased through a negotiated sale requires a good faith deposit, detailed project budget, and a letter of support from the local alderman.
+Any property purchased through a negotiated sale requires a good faith deposit and a detailed project budget.
 The program is intended for larger and more complex developments and projects that request City financial assistance.
 Development are guided by a Redevelopment Agreement (RDA) approved by City Council.

 Requests for Proposals (RFPs)

 DPD issues RFPs that identify goals and objectives for specific City-owned properties.
 Each RFP describes the type of development being sought, any financial incentives being offered, the offering price, and instructions for submitting responsive proposals.
 RFPs are posted on DPD’s website and announced through a public notice published in the Sun-Times.